FreeCAD/FreeCAD-documentation/wiki/Rocket_Workbench.md

 ## Installation

-{{VeryImportantMessage|The Rocket workbench is a work in progress, and will change often.
-Be sure to update it regularly!}}
+**The Rocket workbench is a work in progress, and will change often.
+Be sure to update it regularly!**

 This workbench can be installed from the <img alt="" src=images/Std_AddonMgr.svg  style="width:24px;"> [Addon Manager](Std_AddonMgr.md).
 For manual installation see [Installing more workbenches](Installing_more_workbenches.md).